 Notice of Privacy Practices

-This notice applies to benefit plans offered by Blue Cross Blue Shield of North Dakota, North Dakota Vision Services, Incorporated and Dental Service Corporation of North Dakota.
-These entities are referred to as "we," "us," and "our" in this notice.
+This notice applies to benefit plans offered by Blue Cross Blue Shield of North Dakota.
+This entity is referred to as "we," "us," and "our" in this notice.

 We understand the importance of keeping your information private and make it one of our top priorities.
 We are required by law to protect the privacy of your information.
 Your information is referred to as "protected health information" (PHI).
 PHI is your health information and other information that identifies you such as your name, address, telephone number and benefit plan number.